arrestle/pythonguis/readme.md

 ```

-## 5. Mirage Programs with UI and MIDI both
+## 5. Test Programs with UI and MIDI both

 # Create a constant for manufacturer_ID
 ```python